Mein Kampf: Criticism by translators

 A number of translators have commented on the poor quality of Hitler's use of language in writing Mein Kampf.
-Olivier Mannoni, who translated the 2021 French critical edition, said about the original German text that it was "An incoherent soup, one could become half-mad translating it", and said that previous translations had corrected the language, giving the false impression that Hitler was a "cultured man" with "coherent and grammatically correct reasoning".
+Olivier Mannoni, who translated the 2021 French critical edition, said about the original German text that it was "an incoherent soup, one could become half-mad translating it", and that previous translations had corrected the language, giving the false impression that Hitler was a "cultured man" with "coherent and grammatically correct reasoning".
 He added "To me, making this text elegant is a crime."
-Mannoni's comments are similar to those made by Ralph Manheim, who made the first English-language translation in 1943.
-Manheim wrote in the foreword to the edition "Where Hitler's formulations challenge the reader's credulity I have quoted the German original in the notes."
+Mannoni's comments are similar to those made by Ralph Manheim, who produced a translation for Houghton Mifflin in 1943.
+Manheim wrote in the foreword to that edition, "Where Hitler's formulations challenge the reader's credulity I have quoted the German original in the notes."
 This evaluation of the poor quality of Hitler's prose and his inability to express his opinions coherently was shared by William S. Schlamm, who reviewed Manheim's translation in The New York Times, writing that "there was not the faintest similarity to a thought and barely a trace of language."